gilesorr/robotface-utils/README.md

 made with incomplete testing, but generally this should run fine on any of these platforms.

+I'm attempting to support both Linux's OpenSSL Project `openssl` and Mac's LibreSSL `openssl` binaries, and likewise Linux's GNU `sed` and Mac's BSD `sed`.
+They behave identically on rudimentary commands, but when you start getting into the weeds (and as I add features to this project I'm definitely getting into the weeds ...) it may become very difficult to support both.
+Detection and separate behaviours for each binary is possible, but two different `openssl` output layouts being piped into two different `sed` binaries is already four possible outcomes to deal with ... we'll see how it goes.

 Please use tagged releases: they're generally better tested.

 ## chkcertexpiry